There are two sides to the coin when it comes to call center workforce management (WFM):

 Real-time monitoring

-Real-time monitoring leverages data being processed in the moment to enable you to make better decisions relating to staffing levels.
+Real-time monitoring uses data being processed in the moment to enable you to make better decisions relating to staffing levels.
 This is called intraday management.

 - Wait until it’s too late to react.